stat6250-w17/course_questions_wiki/README.md

 - Answer (WF): SAS reserves a few names for automatic variables and variable lists, SAS data sets, and librefs, such as WORK, SASHELPER, SASUSER...

 ## Chapter 3 Questions
-[Chapter 3, General Questions]
-- Question (AS): Is there a way to print out the values of certain variables during debugging i.e. equivalent of a print statement?(repeated questions.
-See Chapter 1)
-- Answer (AS): Use PUT statements to print the values of variables to the log.

 \[Chapter 3, Problem 1\]
 - Question (WF): Can DATA and PROC steps begin somewhere else other than column one?
 How about the RUN statement?